When Farms Thrive, We Thrive

 Dave's Backyard Bees

-What started as a backyard project during the pandemic quickly became Dave’s second act: leaving a career in tech to become a full-time beekeeper on the Peninsula.
-Today he tends more than 100 hives, producing raw, chemical-free honey while supporting the health of local pollinators—proof that sweet things can grow out of unexpected transitions.
+What began as a backyard project during the pandemic became Dave’s second act—leaving a career in tech to become a full-time beekeeper on the Peninsula.
+Today, he tends more than 100 hives, producing raw, chemical-free honey while supporting the health of local pollinators—a reminder that sweet things can grow from unexpected transitions.

 Dandelion Chocolate